hitchtest/hitch/docs/faq/when_should_i_use_a_unit_test_and_when_should_i_use_an_integration_test.rst

 these days, after all, and feedback on automated tests does not have to be instantaneous or even quick to be vitally useful.

-Also: you can optimize for speed.
+You can also optimize for speed (for instance, by parallelizing the test runs).

 You can't optimize for unrealistic.
+You can only toss it away.

-However, for some scenarios a unit test is no less realistic than an equivalent integration test.
-Code that is almost entirely *logical* rather than integrational is well suited to unit tests.
+However, for *some scenarios* a unit test is *no less realistic* than an equivalent integration test.
+Code that is almost entirely *logical* rather than integrational is usually well suited to unit tests, for instance.

 Such code can include:

 * Algorithms that perform complex calculations
 * Algorithms that are parsing text or other input
 * Algorithms that do hard computing problems
-* Code that is largely functional
+* Functional code without side effects

-The relative cheapness of running unit tests also makes it possible to apply tools such as Haskell's quickcheck / Python's Hypothesis to cover more input scenarios to functions than a human could even imagine.
+The relative cheapness of running unit tests also makes it possible to apply tools such as Haskell's quickcheck / Python's Hypothesis to cover more input scenarios to functions than a human could even imagine in a short space of time.

 What about code where algorithmic and logical code is thoroughly mixed together?